0LNetworkCommunity/static-landing/README.md

 3. Select the main branch as the source
 4. Your site will be published at `https://[username].github.io/[repository-name]`

+# Github pages
+Github pages requires that the index.html is server under root or ./docs/.
+We chose ./docs for this config.
 # Agents
-AI agents, please begin reading context in ./docs/
+AI agents, please begin reading context in ./knowledge_base/